Florida Schools Offering LPN Studies

 A large number of schools in Florida offer practical nursing training programs.
 These programs are primarily offered at the certificate level and are typically found at community colleges and technical institutes.
 These certificate programs generally consist of coursework, lab exercises and clinical rotations in hospitals or other healthcare environments.
 This certificate can be earned in one year, and graduates are prepares to take national licensed practical nursing (LPN) licensing exams.

-Details about two of Florida's largest 2-year colleges offering LPN programs appear below.
-Find information about course offerings as well as the hours to complete each program.
-Get helpful facts about these schools in the table at the end of this article.
+Details about one of Florida's largest 2-year colleges offering LPN programs appear below.
+Find information about course offerings as well as the hours to complete the program.
+Get helpful facts about this school in the table at the beginning of this article.

 - Florida State College at Jacksonville, found at the northern part of the state and approximately 25 miles from the Georgia state line, offers a practical nursing certificate program through its Florida Coast Career Tech division.

 If you're looking for a LPN program, it's best to consider all that a school providing this program has to offer.
 Refer to the table below to find statistics and figures regarding this school's student population, tuition costs, campus setting and graduation rates.